liferay/liferay-docs/develop/tutorials/articles/180-configuration/02-implementing-configuration-actions.markdown

 `configurationActionURL` and `configurationRenderURL`.
 The JSP presents a simple form that allows the user to select a favorite color.
-When the user submits the form, the `configurationActionURL` is invoked and the application's `processAction` method is invoked with the `favoriteAction` included as a request parameter:
+When the user submits the form, the `configurationActionURL` is invoked and the application's `processAction` method is invoked with the `favoriteColor` included as a request parameter:

     <aui:form action="<%= configurationActionURL %>" method="post" name="fm">